 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-BELLMAN_FORD, a Python library which implements the Bellman-Ford algorithm for finding the shortest distance from a given node to all other nodes in a directed graph whose edges have been assigned real-valued lengths.
+bellman_ford, a Python code which implements the Bellman-Ford algorithm for finding the shortest distance from a given node to all other nodes in a directed graph whose edges have been assigned real-valued lengths.

-TOMS097, a Python library which computes the distance between all pairs of nodes in a directed graph with weighted edges, using Floyd's algorithm.
+toms097, a Python code which computes the distance between all pairs of nodes in a directed graph with weighted edges, using Floyd's algorithm.